All Products

 Phased-out ApsaraDB RDS for MySQL instance types

 The following table lists phased-out ApsaraDB RDS for MySQL instance types.
 When you create an RDS instance, you cannot select a phased-out instance type.
 You can upgrade phased-out instance types to some available instance types.
 You cannot generate an order for an RDS instance that uses a phased-out instance type.
 For example, you cannot generate an order to change the storage capacity of an RDS instance that uses a phased-out instance type.
 We recommend that you use the most recent instance type.
-For more information about how to change the storage capacity of an RDS instance, see Change instance specifications.
+For more information about how to change the storage capacity of an RDS instance, see Change instance configurations.

 Note